-What does it take to start a home for old dogs that nobody wants?
-Or providing a home for dogs that require ongoing specialized care due to illness or behaviors — from serious trauma, abusive backgrounds, lack of socialization, to lack of training.
+“What does it take to start a home for old dogs that nobody wants?
+Or providing a home for dogs that require ongoing specialized care due to illness or behaviors, from serious trauma, abusive backgrounds, lack of socialization, to lack of training.
 To work with dogs successfully, it requires entering their world and leaving yours behind to understand their needs and problems.

 Over the years, we have been called for emergency puppy whelpings, to treat sick dogs and to provide homes for dogs that nobody wants.
 We have dogs here that have been dumped onto the road.

-A few of our examples of the daily cares are J.J.
+“A few of our examples of the daily cares are J.J.
 (Joyful Jasmine), a Shiba Inu who refuses to eat – requiring four feedings a day from a small spoon; little Buttons, an elderly Rattie who is so shy and retired, she needs special care and is just now coming into her own at ten years of age.
 Tiny Maya Rose likes to be carried around on her back as often as she can because she needs lots of attention and love, and will throw herself backward the minute you pick her up.
 Old Trixie was a breeding dog going from kennel to kennel until she ended up here…she is now one of the girls who runs at will, attaching herself to us as often as she can.
 Today, she sleeps in her chair, with a few of the other girls.

 There is also little Tilly Mae, a Rat Terrier-Pomeranian hybrid puppy who was born at two ounces, and today at full growth weighs only three pounds.
 She thinks she is a one-owner dog – and now belongs only to me.
 Holly Higgins, a little black and tan long-haired doxie, was born at 1 1/2 ounces with a parrot mouth, being tube-fed until she was over three months of age and decided she wanted to live.
 She requires a special diet and a special plate to eat to work with her parrot mouth.
 Barbie – a Miniature American Eskimo – was taken out of a breeding mill about 10 years ago.
-She runs loose and is over 26 years of age, only recently slowing down.
+She runs loose and is over 26 years of age, only recently slowing down.”

-NE Pets Meals on Wheels
+NE Pets Meals on Wheels:

 More about Nancy:

-- Nancy’s Hub articles
+– Nancy’s Google+ page